TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Cloud/Get-B1SecurityLog.md

 ```

 ## DESCRIPTION
-This function is used to query the BloxOneDDI Security Log.
+This function is used to query the Universal DDI Security Log.
 This log contains web server information relating to the Cloud Services Portal Web UI.

 ## EXAMPLES